NOTE: THIS POST IS PART OF THE 4-PART "DIFFERENTIATE OR DIE" SERIES...

 I’m not saying plagiarize here.
 I’m simply saying learn from the success others have had before you, especially by leveraging new ideas and techniques in your industry.

 And In Closing...

-There’s a great quote floating around that’s attributed to Roger Staubach that goes something like this: “There are no traffic jams along the extra mile.”
-Applying these 3 keys will definitely get you traveling on that extra mile!
+A great quote floating around that’s attributed to Roger Staubach goes something like this: “There are no traffic jams along the extra mile.”
+So applying these three keys will get you traveling on that extra mile!